bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

       }
     }

+Parameters?

 The new provisioning profile's slug and its presigned upload URL will be retrieved.
-You can use this URL to upload the provisioning profile to the storage place of your choice (in our example it is AWS).
-The two important things are the **slug** and the **upload_url**, these will be required for the rest of the steps. parameters
+These two are important outputs which you'll need later on for any provisioning profile management.
+You can use the generated URL to upload the provisioning profile to the storage place of your choice (in our example it is AWS).

 Example `curl` request

     curl -T sample.provisionprofile 'https://concrete-userfiles-production.s3-us-west-2.amazonaws.com/build_certificates/uploads/30067/original/certs.p12?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Content-Sha256=UNSIGNED-PAYLOAD&X-Amz-Credential=AKIAIOC7N256G7J2W2TQ%2F20180216%2Fus-west-2%2Fs3%2Faws4_request&X-Amz-Date=20180216T124240Z&X-Amz-Expires=600&X-Amz-SignedHeaders=content-length%3Bhost&X-Amz-Signature=2bf42176650f00405abfd7b7757635c9be16b43e98013abb7f750d3c658be28e'

-So now you have your file on AWS, the last step is to confirm that your upload is indeed finished.

 ## Confirming the file upload

+So now you have your file uploaded to a storage place of your choice, you need to confirm that your upload is indeed finished.

-This is where the slug of the provisioning profile object is needed, this request will set the value of the `processed` flag to `true` with this endpoint: `/apps/{APP-SLUG}/provisioning-profiles/{PROVISIONING-PROFILE-SLUG}/uploaded`.
+Once again, you'll need the generated slug of the provisioning profile object.
+In a `curl` call you can set the value of the `processed` flag to `true` to confirm your finalized upload: `/apps/{APP-SLUG}/provisioning-profiles/{PROVISIONING-PROFILE-SLUG}/uploaded`.

     curl -X POST -H 'Authorization: token THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/provisioning-profiles/PROVISIONING-PROFILE-SLUG/uploaded'

-And that’s it, the file is uploaded.
+uploaded to where

 For **build certificates**, the process is exactly the same.